Budgeting for university

 Holiday jobs (summer and Christmas)

 If you've saved money ahead of going to university, make sure you include this in your student budget.
+If you wi8sh to carry on saving while at uni, you’ll need to factor this in too.

 Your overdraft shouldn’t be treated as part of your income and should be for emergency use only.
 While it may be tempting to think of a bank overdraft as money you can spend, once you stop being a student, banks will charge you interest on it.

 When choosing a student bank account, weigh up the different options carefully.
-It's better to get one with a good deal on overdrafts, rather than an exciting freebie.
+It's better to get one with a good deal on overdrafts rather than an exciting freebie.

 Sell your stuff

-You may have to estimate some costs if you're heading to university for the first time.
-Just remember to update your estimates with your actual spending costs as soon as you can.
+You may have to estimate some costs if you're heading to uni for the first time.
+Just remember to update your estimates with your actual costs as soon as you can.
 When managing your finances, it's vital to be honest about what you spend.
 Students can underestimate their expenditure by as much as 50%.

-It can be helpful to think of costs in two groups:
+It can be helpful to think of costs in two groups: essential costs and variable expenses.

 Essential costs are the ones you can't do without.
 Often, you'll pay for these once a month or less frequently.